DeAndre Hopkins Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Season Stats

-- Hopkins has grabbed 23 passes for a team-best 312 yards and four touchdowns.
-He has been targeted 34 times and averages 62.4 yards per game.
+- This season Hopkins has 23 catches on 34 targets, with a team-high 312 receiving yards (62.4 per game) and four touchdowns.

-- Hopkins (seven red zone targets) has been the recipient of 25.0% of his team's 28 red zone pass attempts.
+- Hopkins has seen the ball thrown his way seven times in the red zone this season, 25.0% of his team's 28 red zone pass attempts.

-- The Cardinals have run 52.2% passing plays and 47.8% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Cardinals have called a pass in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hopkins' matchup with the Browns.